dieterich-lab/rna_protein_xlnet/README.md

 - `remove`: The token will be completely removed from the sequence.
 - `mask`: The token will be replaced with the tokenizer's `[MASK]` token.
+- `rpelace`: Tokens will be replaced against their corresponding replacementlist in the `replacementdict`
+- `replacementdict`: If `handletokens` is set to `replace` this denotes a dict of atomic tokens that should be replaced against each other.

 As for inference, in the config file you should declare the new data source, where to save the results and where to find the trained model to infer from.